MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 ![cisco-dna-ios](/assets/map/positioning/positioning-diagram.png)

-## Wrapping the CiscoDNA Positioning in a Position Provider
+## Wrapping CiscoDNA Positioning in a Position Provider

 Just like in the mock Position Provider example, we need to implement a Position Provider that wraps the MapsIndoors CiscoDNA services to inject the CiscoDNA indoor positioning into MapsIndoors.
 If you only require this to work for indoor positioning, we would be good with just wrapping the CiscoDNA part.
 MapsIndoors however has the capability to support wayfinding both outdoors and indoors, so the shown solution implements two Position Providers, one for CoreLocation (`GPSPositionProvider`) and one for CiscoDNA (`CiscoDNAPositionProvider2`).
 The `CiscoDNAPositionProvider2` subclasses the `GPSPositionProvider` so it can determine whether the CiscoDNA position or the Core Location position should be used in your application.
 Both Position Providers are written in Objective C, but can of course be used in Swift as well.